 The concern about the safety of antiperspirants has risen a great amount in the last decade, and in doing so, has led to the growth of the aluminum-free deodorant market.
 However, there are two slightly unsettling aspects to the non-aluminum based deodorants being sold in stores.
-The first is that sometimes they contain other potentially unsafe ingredients, such as parabens (preservatives) and phthalates (common ingredients in synthetic fragrance) that are also linked to hormone disruption (you can use the Clearya chrome extension to check ingredients safety when you shop online).
+The first is that sometimes they contain other potentially unsafe ingredients, such as parabens (preservatives) and phthalates (common ingredients in synthetic fragrance) that are also linked to hormone disruption (you can use the Clearya iPhone app, Android app, or Chrome extension to check ingredients safety when you shop online).
 Also, not all of these deodorants are equally effective, so you might need to try a few options before you find the one that satisfies you.

 If you are someone who is concerned about the effects the ingredients in deodorant might have on your health AND you don’t want to walk around smelling less than your best all day, we are here to provide you with a third option: make your own deodorant!